 Patients are treated only if they are actively bleeding or are undergoing an invasive procedure (eg, surgery, dental extraction).

-Desmopressin is an analog of antidiuretic hormone (vasopressin) that stimulates release of VWF into the plasma and may increase levels of factor VIII.
+Desmopressin is an analog of vasopressin(antidiuretic hormone) that stimulates release of VWF into the plasma and may increase levels of factor VIII.
 Desmopressin can be helpful for type 1 VWD but is usually of no value in other types and may even be harmful in some.
 To ensure adequate response to the drug, physicians give patients a test dose and measure the response of VWF antigen.
 Desmopressin 0.3 mcg/kg given in 50 mL of 0.9% saline solution IV over 15 to 30 min may enable patients to undergo minor procedures (eg, tooth extraction, minor surgery) without needing replacement therapy.
 If a replacement product is needed, desmopressin may reduce the required dose.
 One dose of desmopressin is effective for about 8 to 10 h.
 About 48 h must elapse for new stores of VWF to accumulate, permitting a 2nd injection of desmopressin to be as effective as the initial dose.
+For many patients, intra-nasal desmopressin may be as effective as IV treatment.

-For more significant procedures or for patients with Types II or III VWD, treatment involves replacement of VWF by infusion of pasteurized intermediate-purity factor VIII concentrates, which contain components of VWF.
+For more significant procedures or for patients with types 2 or 3 VWD, treatment involves replacement of VWF by infusion of intermediate-purity factor VIII concentrates, which contain components of VWF.
 These concentrates are virally inactivated and therefore do not transmit HIV infection or hepatitis.
 Because they do not cause transfusion-transmitted infections, these concentrates are preferred to the previously used cryoprecipitate.
 High-purity factor VIII concentrates are prepared by immunoaffinity chromatography and contain no VWF and should not be used.